amandafer/ricochet-ES2/Ricochet.md

 * Public-key cryptography algorithms like RSA, DSA, Diffie–Hellman key exchange, Elliptic curve, GOST R 34.10-2001.

 Being open source and providing this amount of different solutions for cryptography, makes the OpenSSL a good alternative for security.
+Thus, Ricochet makes use of OpenSSL to secure the connection between its users.

 #### Transifex <a name="transifex"></a>
 Transifex is a proprietary, web-based translation platform.
 It is accessible from any browser and also a globalization management system (GMS).
 Prior to 2013, this was an open source project.
 However, that version was discontinued.